-When inmates are initially admitted into our intake area their rights to be free from sexual abuse and harassment is explained in detail to them.
+When inmates are initially admitted into our intake area their rights to be free from sexual abuse and harassment are explained in detail to them.

-An assessment is conducted on every inmate to determine their individual risk of victimization or predation using an objective measurement tool based on specific risk factors.
-This tool will determine housing and program assignments for each inmate.
+An assessment is conducted on every inmate to determine their risk of victimization or predation using an objective measurement tool based on specific risk factors.
+This tool will assess housing and program assignments for each inmate.

-Inmates are exposed to reporting options through the inmate handbook, posters in living areas, review of the PREA video during the classification process and staff who are educated on PREA standards.
+Inmates are exposed to reporting options through the inmate handbook, posters in living areas, reviews of the PREA video during the classification process, and staff who are educated on PREA standards.

 Inmates at the facility are housed in living areas called housing units.
-Each unit is grouped together in arrangements that create direct observation of all living areas to minimize blind-spots.
+Each unit is grouped in arrangements that create direct observation of all living areas to minimize blind spots.